 Browse our guides or talk to our team.

-A wireframe explains how a webpage is built in the same way you'd use a blueprint for a house.
-It's a sketch of the page's structure, usually without any color, images, or other visual design choices made or inserted.
+A wireframe is a diagram that visualizes how a webpage or application will look in the same way you'd use a blueprint for a house.
+It's a sketch of the interface's structure, usually without any color, images, or other visual design choices made or inserted.

 You'd create a wireframe to map out your content strategy, to allow for collaboration, and to visually assess if your ideas will work.

-In the steps below, you'll learn how to make a wireframe in Gliffy Online.
-Gliffy is a free-to-use diagramming tool, and you can test our premium features for two weeks when you sign up.
+In the steps below, you'll learn how to make a wireframe in Gliffy.
+Start your free trial in Confluence to follow along!
+(If you're not a Confluence user, trying Gliffy Online works, too.)
 You can learn to create a wireframe from scratch, or use one of our wireframe examples as a template.

 This wireframe template includes a modal to show the typical sign-up steps on a website or event.
 You can also edit the shapes behind it to show what page this experience will live on.